Autonomous vehicle insurance by design

 - How do you get a traditional organisation to act more like a start up?

-- Strategic workshop to identify what an 'autonomous insurance service' would look like.
+- Product strategy workshop to identify what 'autonomous vehicle insurance service' would look like.

 - Worldwide product launch and creation of an autonomy global centre of excellence.